Telling jokes can be a risky proposition when it comes to public speaking, but when a joke lands, it can make a big impact.

-A local priest was being honoured with a lavish retirement dinner after serving 25 years in the parish.
+A parish was honouring its local priest with a lavish retirement dinner after he had served 25 years in the parish.
 Hundreds of people attended.

 One of the members of the congregation was a leading local politician.
-He was chosen to make the presentation and to give a speech at the dinner.
-Unfortunately, he was delayed in the legislature because of an important debate about some pressing matter.
+He was scheduled to make the presentation and to give a speech at the dinner.
+Unfortunately, an important debate about some pressing matter delayed him.

 To fill the time while the people waited for the politician to arrive, the priest decided to say a few words of his own.
 Standing before the audience, he began:

 My first impression of this parish was based on the very first confession that I heard here.
 I couldn’t believe my ears!
 The very first person who entered my confessional told me that he had embezzled money from a local business and, when questioned by the police, was able to lie his way out of it.
 He’d also stolen money from his parents and his employer.
 He’d had an affair with his best friend’s wife and took illicit drugs.
 I was appalled.
 I thought that this would be a terrible place!

 However, as the weeks went by, I discovered that most of my parishioners were not like him and that, to the contrary, this was a fine parish full of good and loving people.